astronomer/docs/astro/workspace-api-tokens.md

 Rotating a Workspace API token lets you renew a token without needing to reconfigure its name, description, and permissions.
 You can also rotate a token if you lose your current token value and need it for additional workflows.

-When you rotate a Workspace API token, you receive a new valid token that can be used in your existing workflows.
-The previous token value becomes invalid and any workflows using the old value stop working.
+When you rotate a Workspace API token, you receive a new valid token from Astro that can be used in your existing workflows.
+The previous token value becomes invalid and any workflows using those previous values stop working.

 1. In the Cloud UI, open your Workspace.